 In the course of Mr. Zombie’s six+ feature-length films it has always been a pinch unclear if his vision is well meaning, but ultimately lazy and ill conceived.
 Or, if his films really do suffer from a lack of creative vision.
 Each of his films certainly embody a grit and vigor, but more often than not, the thin and dirty veneer is undone by a lack of plot and character development.
 Of all of his films, 2016’s 31, suffers from this particular lack of focus.

-31 is a period piece set in 1976, and while 1976 was an interesting year for our country, it is entirely unclear why, other than trotting out a stale sample of the James Gang’s song Funk 49, Mr. Zombie would choose to set the film in 1976.
+31 is a period piece set in 1976, and while 1976 was an interesting year for our country, it is entirely unclear why, other than trotting out a stale sample of the James Gang’s song, Funk 49, Mr. Zombie would choose to set the film in 1976.
 Was 1976 more frightening to focused-grouped millennials?
 Are people terrified by the concept of grindhouse films?
 Don’t look for answers here because you won’t find them.
-What you will find is a rag-tag group of dirty-sleezy carny hippies who are abducted by a group called the “Heads” who are forced to fight for their lives over the course of 12 hours.
+What you will find is a rag-tag group of dirty-sleazy carny hippies who are abducted by a group called the “Heads” who force the carny hippies to fight for their lives over the course of 12 hours.
 Why 12 hours?
 Why is the game called 31?
 Why are there five sets of psychopathic “Heads” — Sick-Head, Psycho-Head, Schizo-Head, Death-Head, and Sex-Head?
-Again, turn of the old thinker and let Mr. Zombie tell his story.
+Again, turn off the old thinker and let Mr. Zombie tell his story.

 The only real dramatic tension in the film rises and falls (read: mostly falls) around the question about whether the salacious carnies will escape the sadistic “Heads.”
 The answer, spoiler alert, is not really.
 That’s precisely the problem with 31, amongst other things, the viewing audience has no real investment in the characters – good or bad.
 There’s no exposition, there’s no character development, and ultimately no reason to speculate about the fate of the carnies.